CogSciUOS/asparagus/docs/manual_how_to_label.md

 - activate pyqt env: ```conda activate pyqt```
 - run app: ````python \pathToRepos...\code\hand_label_assistant\main.py```

-## Prelaebeling procedur & navigating through kapp
+## Prelaebeling procedur & navigating through app
 this should be very intuitive, but here an explanation:

 - you have to click ```file```, then ```open file directory``` and specify what images you want to load.
 Several folders with preprocessed images are in the following path: ```/net/projects/scratch/summer/valid_until_31_January_2020/asparagus/Images```.